Stop navigating from one website to another, and read ALL the information you need before you leave home.

 All countries have their own particular social customs and Spain is no exception.

 Discovering Spain is also absorbing its culture and its tradition through the history and traditional customs which identifies the country in an authentic way.
 There are several myths and misconceptions about Spain, and some travelers only have a hazy idea of the history of flamenco, how to order the right drink at the perfect time, or why we do everything late.

 So do your homework before travelling around Spain.

 The history of Madrid, Spain’s fourth-biggest city, spans more than 3,000 years and during this time it has crossed paths with literally dozens of civilizations.
-Much of the city’s history and heritage is very much tied into the Guadalquivir River, which separates the two halves of the city.
+Much of the city’s history and heritage is very much tied into the royalty, as Madrid became the country’s capital in 1561.

 Madrid is a city with a rich, passionate history, full of twists and curiosities, which has turned it into the charming, vibrant city it is today.